-The aim of the joint participation of International Finance Corporation (IFC) / World Bank, the Dutch development bank FMO, the British Commonwealth Development Corporation (CDC), the French Agence Française de Développement (AFD), the European Investment Bank (EIB) and the KfW in the Advans-Microfinance Group, which includes several local MFIs - among them the Cambodian MFI Amret - is to support the group in its objectives.
-These include: (i) building a group of model FIs to help strengthen local businesses, create and sustain jobs and improve the living standards of clients, as well as meeting the financial service needs of small businesses and populations with limited or no access to formal financial services.
+The aim of the joint participation of International Finance Corporation (IFC) / World Bank, the Dutch development bank FMO, the British Commonwealth Development Corporation (CDC), the French Agence Française de Développement (AFD), the European Investment Bank (EIB) and the KfW Development Bank in the Advans-Microfinance Group53, which includes several local MFIs - among them the Cambodian MFI Amret - is to support the group in its objectives, which include: (i) building a group of model FIs to help strengthen local businesses, create and sustain jobs and improve the living standards of clients, as well as meeting the financial service needs of small businesses and populations with limited or no access to formal financial services.

-The participation in the MIFA Debt Fund contributes to the refinancing of qualified smaller and / or younger MFIs in Asia in the area of MF and expands the range of financing options in the areas of local currency financing and subordinated loans.
-As a result, mainly MSMEs / low-income private hh are supported in a demand-oriented manner.
+The participation in the Microfinance Initiative for Asia (MIFA) Debt Fund contributes to the refinancing of qualified smaller and / or younger MFIs in Asia in the area of microfinance and expands the range of financing options in the areas of local currency financing and subordinated loans.
+As a result, mainly MSMEs / low-income private households are supported in a demand-oriented manner.
 This funding supports employment and living wages.
-Through the activities of the MIFA Debt Fund and its financial
+Through the activities of the MIFA Debt Fund and its financial resources for technical assistance (Technical Assistance Facility) in the Renewable Energies (RE) segment, investments for climate protection are promoted54.